sun-mc-dev/oumprofile/README.md

 * **AuraSkills**: For per-profile skill level and experience synchronization.
 * **JobsReborn**: For per-profile job level and experience progression.
 * **CombatLogX / PvPManager / DeluxeCombat**: Automatic combat tag detection for profile switch blocking.
+* **WorldGuard & Towny**: For region-based profile switching restrictions and safe-zone enforcement.
 * **PlaceholderAPI & MiniPlaceholders**: For displaying profile statistics in chats, scoreboards, and tablists.

 ---